mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 SyntaxError: Missing parentheses in call to 'print'.
 Did you mean print(...)?
 ```

-I'll update the syntax for Python 3 and try again:
+Looks like Python 3 is working as intended.
+I'll update my syntax for Python 3 and try again:

 ```bash
 $ echo 'print("hello, world!")' > main.py && \